 I don’t know why but something about pansies speaks fall.
 So, in the corner of the nursery there was a rack loaded with a rack of pansy baskets filled with golden orange pansies.

 Of course I grabbed one because separating them would be a snap and carry this neat color pattern through the entire setting.

 Complete with Asters

-I’m looking forward to relaxing by the fire pit in the evenings surrounded by pretty things and roasted marshmallows.
-Now doesn’t that sounds like fall?
+Sprucing up the backyard is always fun and now I’m looking forward to relaxing evenings by the fire pit surrounded by pretty things and roasted marshmallows.
+Now doesn’t that sound like fall?